■ Safety of care:

 - re-directing patients to public health or hospitals, or both, as appropriate, where they meet the criteria for potential COVID-19 infection

-- relying on virtual care where possible to keep in contact with patients suspected of having COVID-19 and who are being monitored, as well as other patients with chronic diseases, acute illnesses and those who may not require an examination in person
+- relying on virtual care (which includes phone and video consultations) where possible to keep in contact with patients suspected of having COVID-19 and who are being monitored, as well as other patients with chronic diseases, acute illnesses and those who may not require an examination in person

 - supporting patients as much as possible to access care if you are no longer legitimately able to practice safely